Evergreen content that will bring you leads for years: A beginner’s guide

 Examples of evergreen content in the real estate industry

-• How to guides for home buyers and sellers, e.g. How to stage your home and sell your house fast; staging a house on a budget
+• How to guides for home buyers and sellers, e.g. How to stage your home and sell your house fast; staging a house on a budget; what to look for when buying a house for the first time

 • Definitions and frequently used real estate terminology

-• Pros and cons of debated topics such as buying vs renting, working with a realtor vs agent, condo vs house
+• Pros and cons of debated topics such as living in a condo vs house

 Examples of evergreen content in the healthcare sector